wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 Jane Munro · *Four Feet and Kitchen*<br>&nbsp;A fragment of a single parent family kitchen (their feet) in Covid times.<br>&nbsp;Performed by Ella & Jane · Supported by Colleen Bartley

-Madame Zucchini · *Lockdown Legume Experience*<br>&nbsp;Notes to follow…
+Madame Zucchini · *Lockdown Legume Experience*<br>&nbsp;Programme notes to follow…

-Maryam Hashemi · *A summoning*<br>&nbsp;Layer by layer in her den she unwinds and clears, summoning what lurks beneath the peel.
+Maryam Hashemi · *A summoning*<br>&nbsp;Layer by layer in her den she unwinds and clears, summoning what lurks beneath…

 Pinchbeck & Smith · *At the edge of the world*<br>&nbsp;Two artists.
 24 miles apart.
 24 days.
 24 photos.
 24 texts.<br>&nbsp;A eulogy to lost lives, lost time, and lost contact.<br>&nbsp;Inspired by *<a href="http://books.google.co.uk/books?id=2FfNFBj3_w4C " target="_blank">At the Edge of the World</a>* by Jean Mohr & John Berger.<br>&nbsp;Music by Chris Cousin · Visuals by Adam York Gregory